-- One unexcused absence: warning email from Dean of Students Office - Two unexcused absences: Letter of Reprimand.
+- One unexcused absence: warning email from the Office of Student Affairs - Two unexcused absences: Letter of Reprimand.
 Students may request this letter be removed from their file at end of BSIC, providing no other professionalism issues have occurred.
-This request must be made formally in writing to the Dean of Students. - Three unexcused absences: Letter of Reprimand (permanent) - More than three unexcused absences: referral to the Professional Standards Committee (PSC).
+This request must be made formally in writing to the Dean for Student Affairs. - Three unexcused absences: Letter of Reprimand (permanent) - More than three unexcused absences: referral to the Professional Standards Committee (PSC).
 The PSC may recommend sanctions ranging from no further action warranted to dismissal of the student.